Actiview aims to streamline movie accessibility for millions of hearing and vision impaired

 It’s a modest amount to ask for these days, especially for a hardware startup, but the potential is there to be a major company — and more importantly, to have a real positive effect on groups that are frequently forgotten by Silicon Valley’s vaunted innovators.

-Actiview should be available for download very soon; and try telling your local theater about it — it may very well be exactly what they’ve been waiting for.Featured Image: Michele Scaglia / Contributor/Getty Images
+Actiview should be available for download very soon; and try telling your local theater about it — it may very well be exactly what they’ve been waiting for.Featured Image: Josef Scaylea/CORBIS/Getty Images

 0